sgurleen/Cmpt459_Project/readme.md

 5. **Evaluation:**
    - `perform_cross_validation`: Utilizes cross-validation to ensure consistent model performance across folds.
    - `evaluate_model`: Computes metrics such as Accuracy, Precision, Recall, F1-Score, and AUC-ROC to assess model effectiveness.
-The function supports both binary and multiclass evaluation by handling weighted averages and one-vs-rest (OvR) strategies.
+The function supports binary and multiclass evaluation by handling weighted averages and one-vs-rest (OvR) strategies.
    - `plot_confusion_matrix`: Generates a confusion matrix to identify areas of misclassification, providing visual insight into model errors.
    - `plot_multiclass_roc_curve`: Creates multiclass ROC curves to evaluate model performance for each class and computes AUC for comparison.
    - `perform_grid_search`: Conducts hyperparameter optimization using Grid Search to enhance model accuracy and robustness.